proferabg/EdiZon-Overlay/README.md

 <br />
 <br />

-# Latest Changelog - v1.0.7
+# Latest Changelog - v1.0.8

-    Squashed some more crashing issues!
+    Updated libnx
-    Fixed mismatched cheats when hiding and showing the overlay.
+    Fixed temperature rendering
-    Added a way to disable submenu logic for those who requested it.
+    Added Enabling Cheats by Default on Overlay Open
 <br />

 # How To Use Submenus

-In your cheat text document you can add submenus by using these 2 tags
+In your cheat text document, you can add submenus by using these 2 tags

     [--SectionStart:<Section Name>--]
     [--SectionEnd:<Section Name>--]